iswaryalakkireddy/hangman/README.md

 # hangman
-🎮 Hangman Game in C
+Hangman Game in C
 Abstract

-This project is a simple C-based Hangman Game that allows the user to guess a hidden word one letter at a time.
-The program uses arrays, loops, and basic character comparison to simulate the classic Hangman game.
+This project is a C-based Hangman game that allows the user to guess a hidden word one letter at a time.
+The program uses character arrays, loops, and conditional logic to check guesses, track progress, and determine whether the player wins or loses.
-The user must guess all letters correctly before the allowed attempts run out.

 Features

-1. Display Word Progress
+Word Progress Display

-Shows the word as a series of underscores (_) representing unguessed letters.
+Shows the word using underscores _ for unguessed letters.

-Updates automatically whenever the user guesses a correct letter.

-2. Letter Guessing
+Letter Input

-Prompts the user to input a single character.

-Checks whether the letter exists in the target word.
+User enters a letter, and the program checks if it exists in the hidden word.

+Correct Guess Handling
+Reveals all positions of the correctly guessed letter.

-3. Wrong Guess Tracking
+Wrong Guess Handling

-Decreases the number of attempts (tries) every time the user guesses incorrectly.

-Displays the remaining number of tries.
+Reduces the number of remaining tries.

-4. Win Condition
+Win Condition

-If all letters in the word are guessed, the player wins.

-Displays:
-"Congratulations!
-You guessed the word."
+If the user guesses all letters, the program displays a success message.

-5. Loss Condition
+Loss Condition

-If tries reach zero, the player loses.
+If tries become zero, the program reveals the word and ends the game.

-Shows the hidden word for learning purposes.

-6. Simple & Clean CLI Interface

-Fully menu-less interactive loop.

-Perfect for beginners learning C programming.

 How It Works

-The game uses a fixed word:
+The word to guess is stored in the array:

 char word[] = "hangman";

-A second array stores the user's current progress:
+The guess[] array stores the current progress of the user.

-char guess[20];

 The program:

-Initializes all positions with _
+Initializes all entries in guess[] to _

-Reads letter input using scanf()
+Reads each user input using scanf()

-Checks each character in the word using a loop
+Compares it with each character in the word

-Replaces _ with the correct letter when matched
+Updates correct guesses

-Tracks the number of correct letters
+Tracks the number of tries left

-Reduces tries on mistakes

-The main loop continues until:
+The game continues until:

-All letters are guessed OR
+All characters are guessed, or

-Tries reach zero
+The user runs out of tries

 Running the Program
 1. Compile the code

-Using GCC:

 gcc hangman.c -o hangman

-2. Run the executable
+2. Run the program
 ./hangman

-Output Previews
+Output Examples
-🏁 Initial Screen
+Initial Output
 === HANGMAN GAME ===
 Word: _ _ _ _ _ _ _
 Tries left: 6
 Enter a letter:

-✔ Correct Guess
+After Correct Guess
 Word: _ a _ _ _ a _
 Tries left: 6

-❌ Wrong Guess
+After Wrong Guess
 Wrong guess!
 Tries left: 5

-🎉 Win Message
+When Player Wins
 Congratulations!
 You guessed the word: hangman

-💀 Game Over
+When Player Loses
 Game Over!
 The word was: hangman